Best Online Master’s Degrees in: Higher Education

 Postsecondary education administrators have vastly different roles and responsibilities depending on their job title, but may work in student services, academics, admissions, the registrar’s office, public relations/communications, or other areas.
 While a bachelor’s degree can land someone an entry-level position at a college or university, many positions require or prefer a master’s degree or higher, according to the U.S. Bureau of Labor Statistics (BLS).
 Top-level positions, such as that of academic deans and provosts, typically require several years of experience and often a doctorate, the BLS explains.

-The median yearly salary for postsecondary education administrators was $83,710 as of May 2010.
+The median yearly salary for postsecondary education administrators was $83,710.
 Employment growth of 19% is projected for these higher education professionals between 2010 and 2020, which is average compared with other occupations.
 Even so, remember that employment is not guaranteed after graduating from a master’s program, and salaries can vary greatly depending on your roles and responsibilities, how much experience you have, and the area of the country you live in.